commitdev/zero-aws-eks-stack/README.md

 ```

 ## AWS EKS Stack
-The Zero-awk-eks stack is designed with scalability and maintainability in mind, this repo is a series of templates indented to be filled in with modules parameters, and executed by zero
+The Zero-aws-eks stack is designed with scalability and maintainability in mind, this repo is a series of templates indented to be filled in with modules parameters, and executed by zero
 This is a [Zero][zero] module which sets up a
 hosting environment on AWS running Kubernetes.
 It will generate terraform output
 which describes the environment mapped in this [architecture diagram][arch-diagram].

 **Resource List**: [Link][resource-list]